Crabs!

 Coffee stained paper

-String threaded through will hold the boxes together
+String later threaded through held the boxes together

-A bit of watered down metallic gold paint
+A bit of watered down metallic gold to age the cards

-Experimenting with ice spray later makes it to the program cover
+Experimenting with ice spray that later makes it to the program cover

 Innit cool?
-That transparent window now sits in the waterworks room
+That transparent window now sits in our pipeworks room

 Nylon stockings, paint, sand